Odinlevi-s-Labs/TMPS_Lab1/README.md

 ![Result](./Resources/Result.png)

+### Lab 2

+This time we should've use behavioral design patterns.
+And which one could I use in AnimalShelter to help little ones to get to their new family?
+I decided to use Iterator pattern.
+This one can help us handle all the things so far we have in our basket.
+And what we've got is the possibility to have all the chosen animals in one place, keeping the possibility to touch to each and every one of them.

 ## Conclusion
 The idea behind patterns I've used became a bit clearer for me after I've used them in practice.
 I can admit that some of them are very important for